crnsh/million-lint-check/README.md

 ## Installation
 - Run `npx million-lint-check@latest setup $PORT`, where `$PORT` is the port your frontend will run on in development.

+Note -
-Note - For some projects setup will have to be done manually.
+- For some projects setup will have to be done manually.
 Once the project is at a state where a simple `npm run dev` is sufficient to run it, this tool can be used.
+- This only works with VSCode

 ## Example
 We'll test the CLI on `crnsh/github-h-index` as an example
 1. `git clone https://github.com/crnsh/github-h-index.git`
 2. `cd github-h-index`
+2. `code .` (This is temporarily necessary)
 3. `npx million-lint-check@latest setup 3000`
 ```
 Running development server...